 A luggage transfer service is available to those wishing to enjoy a car free holiday.

-Additionally, we have the Ann Griffiths Walk (who was a Welsh 18th Century Hymn-writer, lived locally and is buried in Llanfihangel) and is commemorated by a specific 7 mile walk which goes through Dolanog; and then there’s Glyndŵr’s Way Trail crossing through Dolanog (both are 1 mile away).
-We’re also happy to pick-up/drop-off at various local points on Glyndŵr’s Way – which I know helps some people who don’t like to carry their luggage, or just means you can stop in one place for longer.
+The longer 135mile Glyndŵr’s Way Trail also crosses through Dolanog (just 1 mile away).
+The Trail is named after Owain Glyndŵr’, Prince of Wales and Medieval Welsh nationalist leader who organised a rebellion against the English king, Henry IV in 1400.
+For those walking the whole trail we’re also happy to pick-up/drop-off at various local points on Glyndŵr’s Way – which I know helps some people who don’t like to carry their luggage, or just means you can stop in one place for longer.
 Please just give us lots of notice – or when you book.